 Selected issues and problems; research implications of the work of representative researchers.
+This course satisfies the proficiency requirement for Oral Communication in the disciplines.

-Iunior status and departmental permission.
+junior status and departmental permission.

 SOCI 455: Seminar in Applied Social Research

 Uses of sociology in non-academic settings.
 Place of theory and methods in evaluation and problem solving.
 Normally taken in conjunction with an internship experience.